Contests, giveaways, and sweepstakes — they’re incredible fun for creating awareness and generating leads for your brand.

 List your company name and address in this section.
 If you’re partnering with any other organizations, list them under the sponsorship section, too.
 Explain how the sponsor(s) will conduct the promotion as described in your Official Rules.

 3. Agreement to Rules

 Ensure that you specify that by entering your contest, participants agree to abide by the Sponsor’s (your) Official Rules and decisions.
 Include verbiage that talks about your right to refuse, withdraw, or disqualify entries at your sole discretion.
 You should also incorporate language that participant agrees to accept the decision of the Sponsor as final and binding.

 Define the promotion period by giving the start date and time (include your time zone) and the end date and time with the time zone.
 These are the dates that you will receive and accept entries.

 5. How to Enter

-Explain the accepted methods for entering your contest or sweepstakes.
+Explain the accepted methods for entering your contest or giveaway.
 Define things like the number of entries allowed per person, how to earn bonus entries, any limitations on bonus entries, etc. You may want to include a statement about fraudulent methods of entry or circumvention of the rules may result in the Sponsor invalidating a participant’s entries.